WORKSHOP POSTPONED TO SPRING 2021: NEW DATES TO BE ANNOUNCED SOON

 [* May 2019 and after]

-To be considered applications must be received by July 31st, 2020 (June 15th for early-birds).
+To be considered for a scholarship or early bird rebate applications must be received by July 31st, 2020 (Sept.15 deadline for regular applications).
 All applications are free of charge (no fee to apply).
 Participants will be selected on a first come, first served basis so applying early is encouraged for greater chances of being selected.
 Up to 12 participants will be selected to attend and present their work.
 Lise’s workshop is open to both film and digital photographers.

 103-555 Prometheus Lane,